 Looking north from the summit at Mount Gould and Mount Grinnell on the left.
 In the distance to the right of centre are Crowfeet Mountain and Apikuni Mountain.
 The Piegan Pass Trail can be seen in the valley below.

-Immediately to the northwest are Mount Pollock, Bishop’s Cap (centre), and Mount Gould.
+Immediately to the northwest are Pollock Mountain, Bishop’s Cap (centre), and Mount Gould.

 From the summit we could see that the lower section of the couloir (circled) on Pollock Mountain was still covered in snow.
 Edit: I’ve learned there is another class 3 couloir on the south face, just to the left of the one circled.
 If so, then we could’ve ascended Pollock.
 Doh!